PrefectHQ/prefect/docs/guides/variables.md

 Variables are intended for values with infrequent writes and frequent reads, but you can create or modify variables at any time.
 Variable values may be cached for quicker retrieval.

-Variable values are most commonly loaded during flow runtime.
-But you can load them in other contexts at any time to pass configuration information to Prefect configuration files, such as deployment steps.
+Variable values are commonly loaded at flow runtime.
+But you can load them in other contexts, such as when passing configuration information to Prefect in a `prefect.yaml` file's deployment steps.

 !!! warning "Variables are not Encrypted"
     We do not recommend using variables to store sensitive information.
 Instead, use [Secret blocks](https://docs.prefect.io/concepts/blocks/#prefect-built-in-blocks) to store and access sensitive information.